AdobeDocs/campaign-learn.en/help/tutorial-get-started-with-acv8-migrating-from-acs/get-started-for-marketers.md

 ## Create and manage landing pages

 >[!NOTE]
-> Please review HTML Landing Pages, you might have to adjust the settings of the Click to Action button.
+> Please review HTML Landing Pages.
+You might have to adjust the settings of the Click to Action button.

 <table style="table-layout:fixed"><tr style="border: 0;">
 <td>